Careers360 Logo

 • Natural resources like wood can be used carefully.

-• By using eco-friendly products that cannot harm the environment.
+• By using eco-friendly products that do not harm the environment.

 • Avoid using plastic bags as they do not decompose easily and cause pollution.